GouveaHeitor/perl-style-guide/README.md

 - Use two spaces per indentation level.
 The main advantage being that it makes it a bit more difficult for undisciplined coders to insert tabs all over the place.
 Decreasing the level of indentation also helps in keeping a maximum of 78 column lines.

+- Do not use tabs.
+It makes code difficult to browse in some hosts (where 8 spaces per tab is the standard) and only works when indenting by blocks.

+---

 #### Good practices